Group coverage reports based on type of tests or sub-projects/teams.

 Now, your flag level coverage is being uploaded to Codecov.

-# Ideal example of Flags matched to uploads in a CI pipeline # Your Codecov Uploader approach here # See more at https://docs.codecov.com/docs/codecov-uploader # example running unittests only py.test --cov=./ -k tests/unittests/ ./codecov -c -F unittests # example running integration tests only py.test --cov=./ -k tests/integration/ ./codecov -c -F integration # example running ui tests only npm test ./codecov -c -F ui
+# Ideal example of Flags matched to uploads # Your Codecov Uploader approach here # See more at https://docs.codecov.com/docs/codecov-uploader # example running unittests only py.test --cov=./ -k tests/unittests/ ./codecov -c -F unittests # example running integration tests only py.test --cov=./ -k tests/integration/ ./codecov -c -F integration # example running ui tests only npm test ./codecov -c -F ui

 Specifying multiple flags for a single report upload can result in erroneous coverage unless the contents of that report fully encompass each flag.